smart-on-fhir/fhir-bulk-data-docs/authorization.md

 following techniques:

   1. JWKS URL (preferred).
-This URL communicates the TLS-protected endpoint where the service's JSON Web Key can be found.
+This URL communicates the TLS-protected endpoint where the service's public JSON Web Keys can be found.
 When provided, this URL will match the `jku` header parameter in the service's Authorization JWTs.
 An advantage of this approach is that it allows a client to rotate its own keys by updating the hosted content at the JWKS URL.
   2. JWKS directly (allowed, not preferred).
 If a backend service cannot host a JWKS at a